Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 ## Conclusions

 We have seen that migrating an Angular directive to Angular 2 is not that problematic.
-We just need to learn a couple of new things, but in the end, we can see how Angular 2 simplifies lot of stuff:
+We just need to learn a couple of new things, but at the end, we can see how Angular 2 simplifies lot of stuff:

 * No more `Controllers` or `Link` functions.
-* Even though the new html syntax is weird at first, it makes our directive really straightforward to use.
+* Even when the new html syntax is weird at first, makes our directive really straightforward to use.
 * No more `=`, `@` and `&`.
 * Using a parent directive is as easy as injecting it.
-* Lots of lifecycle hooks to easily customize our directives.
+* Lot of lifecycle hooks to customize easily our directives.
-* Much more variety of selector types.
+* Much more variety of selectors types.
-* Saying goodbye to... isolated scope or not?
+* No need to worry on whether to create a directive with isolated scope or not.
 * "Transclusion" makes much much sense now.

 And we only covered the tip of the iceberg.
 There are lots and lots of new cool things, like dynamic loading a directive.